D2L Course Accessibility

 Special Access and Time Limits in D2L

-This tutorial will cover how to make course assignments, quizzes, and dropboxes can be made more accessible through:
+This tutorial will cover how to make assignments, quizzes, and discussions more accessible through:

 Students with visual, motor, or learning impairments may have a difficult time with assessments that have a time limit.
 One way to mitigate this issue is to extend the time limit to make it more flexible for specific students.

 If a time limit is essential to the assessment, try to accommodate students that may need extended time, and inform them that they may request this time extension for D2L quizzes.

 To extend the time limit for a specific student across quizzes:

 On a default menu bar: Course Admin > Learner Management > Classlist then from the "Actions for [student name]" dropdown beside the student's "[Last Name], [First Name]" select "Edit Accommodations."